Clover Design System

 TYPOGRAPHY

 I decided to use the major third type scale, as it has a nice balance between header text size and body text size.
-Syne and Inter are the main fonts utilized, since they both
+Syne and Inter are the main fonts utilized, chosen for their bold and modern feel.

 I created a variety of components for this design system, including headers and footers, buttons, image placeholders, and UI cards.
 For these designs I tried to straddle the line between bold and unique, and down to earth and grounded.
 All components include a desktop size design and a mobile sized design.